cverdon/learnlang/safety/safetydef.md

 With rare exceptions, all vulnerabilities can be thought of as input validation failures.

+## Memory Leaks

+Memory leaks are undesirable, however not considered a memory safety issue from a theoretical standpoint:

+- Short-lived applications can intentionally leak memory with the intent that the OS will clean up after completion (ex. terminal app)
+- Leaking memory will not result in misinterpretting that memory and thus will not cause a security issue.

 ## Taxonomy

 | Type                       | Example                      |